 Those looking for a healthy and refreshing bite should check out The Indigo Lounge, just slightly off your route.
 Lock up your bike on-site and try their healthy twists on delicious favs like zucchini pad Thai, their curry momos and more.
 Their licensed patio is the perfect place to enjoy tea on a crisp fall day before heading back onto your bike.
 If you’d like to check out more, be sure to keep riding right into downtown Tillsonburg!
 About halfway through your ride, if you’d like to stay the night before going on, check yourself into 7 Gables Bed and Breakfast or The Howard Johnson.

-You’ll take a turn into Ostrander afterward (nearby businesses include Bre’s Fresh Market, The Urban Wheel at Sundown Farms and Makkink’s Flower Farm where you can cut your own bouquet.
+You’ll take a turn into Ostrander afterward (nearby businesses include Bre’s Fresh Market and Makkink’s Flower Farm where you can cut your own bouquet).
 Continuing, you’ll head up Derheman Line all the way into Mount Elgin where you could detour to The Oxford Hills Golf Course for a bite and then into Salford where we urge you to check out Red Dragon Dairy for fresh curds and delicious cheese as well as some other delicious treats.

 The ride isn’t done there though!
 Cutover on Salford Road to Culloden Line and right into Ingersoll.
 This small town is a great place to grab a bite, do a little shopping and of course, rest your head for the night if you’d like to break this ride up a bit.

 Ingersoll is considered a bike-friendly community by Ontario by Bike for its ample bike lock-up, certified bike-friendly businesses and dedication to making it a great and easy place for cyclists to visit!